codeAdrian/gatsby-omni-font-loader/README.md

 When `enableListener: true` is set in plugin config in `gatsby-config.js`, HTML classes are being added to `<body>` element as the fonts are being loaded.

-HTML class name format will be in the following format `wf-[font-family-name]--loaded`.
+HTML class name format will be in the following format `wf-[font-family-name]`.
+When all fonts are loaded `wf-all` is applied.

 You can use the [Font Style Matcher](https://meowni.ca/font-style-matcher/) to adjust the perfect fallback font and fallback CSS config.